We are looking forward to supporting you and to offering you the best experience while using our software.

 4. How to add a project for your customers

-The Dashboard is helping you in getting a 360 view of your projects.
+The Dashboard is helping you get a 360 view of your projects.

 The standard panels on your Dashboard are: